jamesec/jamesec.github.io/o/browsers.md

 # Browsers as the most important tools
 `Apr 7, 2026`

 Web browsers are almost everywhere—and, in a sense, among the most important tools we use.
-Even when you think you're using an app, you're often using its embedded browser.
+Even when you think you’re using an app, you’re often using its embedded browser.
 I tend to choose a browser over a dedicated app on my computer or phone if the service runs well enough.

 Some people push back against Google Chrome’s dominance and its appetite for user data (and the privacy concerns that come with it), so they turn to Mozilla Firefox.
 But vanilla Firefox is no saint—see the recent controversy below.

 - `Feb 27, 2025` https://x.com/LundukeJournal/status/1895249805338886591
   - Mozilla has just deleted the following: